yearofmoo/Git-Concat/README.md

 Git-Concat needs to be installed for each repository that will use its features, but this is very easy.

+### Before Install

+- Make sure you have git and ruby.
+- You will need to ensure that the install script is run within a git repository.
+- You will need to remove the .git/hooks/pre-commit file (its there by default) or move it if its already being used.

 ### Install with:

 ```bash